cagdasbas/py-healthcheck/README.md

-### A Health Check API Library for Multi Thread Python Apps
+### A Health Check API Library for Multiprocessing Python Apps
-This library adds a health check REST API to your multithread apps.
+This library adds a health check REST API to your multiprocessing apps.
 You can add decorators to your periodic running functions and library will track the function calls.
 This library supports ```multiprocessing``` threads.
 You can fetch a single overall app status by fetching